cshanson/modeCoupling/README.md

 ## Acknowledgements
-Some parts of the core routines were developed by Damien Fournier (Basis routines) and Michael Leguebe (ParallelTools).
+Some parts of the core routines were developed by Damien Fournier (Bspline Basis routines) and Michael Leguebe (ParallelTools).